Why are the results not what I expect?

 The following code downloads and extracts tarballs of source code for

-the five packages listed above, plus lubridate
+the five packages listed above in our search for lubridate

 pkgs <- c (